 H. The Bidder fails to submit a lump sum price where required.

-I. The Bidder fails to submit a complete Expedite file using the software specified in the Proposal.
+I.

 J. The Bidder is debarred from submitting Bids.

-K. The Bidder has defaulted, has had a Contract terminated for cause by the Department, has either agreed not to Bid or has had debarment proceedings initiated against the Bidder’s company and/or its key personnel.
+K. The Bidder has defaulted, has had a Contract terminated for cause by the LPA, has either agreed not to Bid or has had debarment proceedings initiated against the Bidder’s company and/or its key personnel.

-L. The Bidder submits its Bid or Proposal Guaranty on forms other than those provided by the Department.
+L. The Bidder submits its Bid or Proposal Guaranty on forms other than those provided by the LPA.

-M. The Bidder fails to properly complete the supplemental questionnaire section of the Expedite file.
+M.

-N. The Bidder submits a Materially Unbalanced Bid as defined by .
+N. The Bidder submits a Materially Unbalanced Bid as defined by 102.08.

 O. The Bidder fails to acknowledge addenda.

-P. The Department finds evidence of collusion.
+P. The Department or LPA finds evidence of collusion.

-Q. Any other omission, error, or act that, in the judgment of the Department, renders the Bidder’s bid non-responsive.
+Q. Any other omission, error, or act that, in the judgment of the LPA, renders the Bidder’s bid non-responsive.

+R. The Bidder fails to name the Designer as per the Scope of Services, or names a Designer which is not a properly qualified and listed Consultant in the Department's Pre-qualified List for the type of design work specified in the Scope of Services.

 102.15 Material Guaranty.
-Before any Contract is awarded, the Department may require the Bidder to furnish a complete statement of the origin, composition, and manufacture of any or all Materials to be used in the construction of the Work together with samples.
-The Department may test the samples as specified in these Specifications to determine their quality and fitness for the Work.
+Before any Contract is awarded, the LPA may require the Bidder to furnish a complete statement of the origin, composition, and manufacture of any or all Materials to be used in the construction of the Work together with samples.
+The LPA may test the samples as specified in these Specifications to determine their quality and fitness for the Work.

 102.16 Certificate of Compliance with Affirmative Action Programs.
-Before any Contract is awarded, the Department will require the Bidder to furnish a valid Certificate of Compliance with Affirmative Action Programs, issued by the dated prior to the date fixed for the opening of bids.
+Before any Contract is awarded, the LPA will require the Bidder to furnish a valid Certificate of Compliance with Affirmative Action Programs, issued by the State EEO Coordinator.

 102.17 Drug-Free Safety Program.
-During the life of this project, the Contractor and all its Subcontractors, that provide labor on the Project site, must be enrolled in and remain in good standing in the (“OBWC”) (“DFSP”) or a comparable program approved by the OBWC.
+During the life of this project, the Contractor and all its Subcontractors, that provide labor on the Project site, must be enrolled in and remain in good standing in the Ohio Bureau of Worker’s Compensation (“OBWC”) Drug-Free Safety Program (“DFSP”) or a comparable program approved by the OBWC.

-In addition to being enrolled in and in good standing in an OBWC-approved DFSP or a comparable program approved by the OBWC, the Department requires each Contractor and Subcontractor that provides labor, to subject its employees who perform labor on the project site to random drug testing of 5 percent of its employees.
+In addition to being enrolled in and in good standing in an OBWC-approved DFSP or a comparable program approved by the OBWC, the LPA requires each Contractor and Subcontractor that provides labor, to subject its employees who perform labor on the project site to random drug testing of 5 percent of its employees.
 The random drug testing percentage must also include the on-site supervisors of the Contractors and Subcontractors.
-Upon request, the Contractor and Subcontractor shall provide evidence of required testing to the Department.
+Upon request, the Contractor and Subcontractor shall provide evidence of required testing to the LPA.

 Each Subcontractor shall require all lower-tier Subcontractors that provides labor on the project site with whom the Subcontractor is in contract for the Work to be enrolled in and be in good standing in the OBWC-approved DFSP prior to a lower-tier Subcontractor providing labor at the Site.

-The Department will declare a bid non-responsive and ineligible for award if the Contractor is not enrolled and in good standing in the or a similar program approved by the Bureau of Workers’ Compensation within 8 days of the bid opening.
-Furthermore, the Department will deny all requests to sublet when the subcontractor does not comply with the provisions of this section.
+The LPA will declare a bid non-responsive and ineligible for award if the Contractor is not enrolled and in good standing in the Ohio Bureau of Workers’ Compensation’s Drug-Free Safety Program (DFSP) Discount Program or a similar program approved by the Bureau of Workers’ Compensation within 8 days of the bid opening.
+Furthermore, the LPA will deny all requests to sublet when the subcontractor does not comply with the provisions of this section.